-The turning point in Maia Hascal’s worldview was during the second Lebanon war.
-As a social worker, she had close contact with residents in their shelters and South Lebanon Army members who came into Israel — she saw them all; and then various petitions against conscientious objectors began circulating.
-Maia, aware of the great difficulties facing soldiers in the Territories, did not consider objection a worthy solution — on the contrary.
-She thought that individual objection further burdens the soldier who is serving and is already struggling.
-When it was offered to her, she enlisted for reserves duty.
+Maia, aware of the great difficulties facing soldiers in the Territories, did not consider objection a worthy solution.
+She thought that individual objection further burdens the soldier who is serving and already struggling.
+When reserves duty was offered to her, she enlisted.

-Maia spent 21 days — which she remembers as a trauma that will not disappear — a strategic post between an access road to a small Palestinian village, and another road for military and settler use only.
+Maia spent 21 days — a trauma she will never forget — at a strategic post between an access road to a small Palestinian village, and another road for military and settler use only.

-She remembers every detail of that fateful shift — where she stood exactly, the 60 year old reserves volunteer who came to replace her, and how she was just about to get into the shower at 01:00 when she suddenly heard gun shots — not singles, but on automatic.
+She remembers every detail of the fateful shift: exactly where she stood, the 60 year old reserve volunteer who came to replace her, and how she was just about to get into the shower at 01:00 when she heard gun shots… not singles, but automatic.

-That was the moment that her innocence began to crack.
-Her faith that the IDF only ever acted according to ethical standards was undermined, and she no longer believed that humanity can be preserved during difficult times.
-According to her, the situation succeeded in destroying the simple thinking mechanism whereby a man was killed that night and someone needed to answer for it.
+That was the moment her innocence began to crack.
+Her faith that the Israeli army only ever acted according to ethical standards was now challenged, and she no longer believed that humanity could be preserved during difficult times.